domax/gwt-phys2d/README.md

 java classes.
 Though, I keep in mind several differences betweeen Java and Javascript
 - e.g. in regexp computations - but it's rare and very specific case.

+Unit tests are invoked implicitly in ant build script when you build JAR file of Phys2D module.
+Thus, if you want to run them explicitly just use following ant command:

+`ant junit`

 ### Javadocs ###

-I'm trying to describe everything that is more or less important by Javadocs, so if you'll generate documantation, you have good description of all project stuff.
+I'm trying to describe everything that is more or less important by Javadocs, so if you'll generate documentation, you have good description of all project stuff.

-_Of course, that build script will include Javadoc generating also._
+To build ZIP archive with JDoc that will include reference for Phys2D module classes (no demo classes are included!) use following ant command:

+`ant jdoc`